FreshGame1/FreshOS-Lua/README.md

 ## How to install?

-The easiest way is to use default `pastebin` script.
-Insert an OpenOS floppy disk and an Internet Card into the computer, turn it on and type the following command to console to install MineOS:

-	pastebin run PDE3eVsL

-If for some reason pastebin website is not available to you, use alternative installation command:

 	wget -f https://raw.githubusercontent.com/FreshGame1/FreshOS-Lua/master/Installer/OpenOS.lua /tmp/installer.lua && /tmp/installer.lua

 You can paste it to console using middle mouse button or Insert key (by default).
 After a moment, a nice system installer will be shown.
 You will be prompted to select your preferred language, boot volume (can be formatted if needed), create a user profile and customize some settings